Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_5_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-20 min | Why we did what we did, and how we decided to do it. | Discussion 20 min | What we'd do differently. | Discussion
+20 min | Why we did what we did, and how we decided to do it. | Discussion 20 min | What we’d do differently. | Discussion
-20 min | What we'd do next. | Discussion
+20 min | What we’d do next. | Discussion
 30 min | Examining modeling choices from exemplary editions using what we know now. | Talk lab

 ## 10:30–11:00: Coffee break